Customer Service 14 min read

 It provides contextual help and support exactly where and when they need it, promoting a smooth and self-directed learning experience - implementing a knowledge base system.

-This guidance is presented at the moment of need, eliminating the need for users to search for help elsewhere.
 Breaking down information into bite-sized pieces prevents overwhelming users with too much information at once.
 In-app guidance feels intuitive and unobtrusive, enhancing the overall user experience.

 Customers complete tasks independently and easily resolve issues they might have, creating a sense of empowerment.
 Effective in-app guidance can decrease the need for users to contact customer success for basic questions.